- 1 Top 9 Best Cheap Vlogging Cameras for YouTube Compared

 WHY WE LIKE IT: There are many types of vlogging where you stand or sit in front of your computer – gaming and how-to tutorials both benefit from desktop work.
 In this case, an affordable webcam upgrade may be all you need, and this Logitech model hits the spot.

 The cam provides automated background replacement and low light recording to help you look your best, and those stereo speakers can also record your voice more clearly than traditional desktop mics can.
+You won’t need a microphone input with 2 built in mics in this speaker.

 Finally, the tilt and expand design helps you find the right angle, no matter what your computer setup is like.